Kenoh7/Project_Java_DomoSushi/README.md

 <h1 align="center"> DomoSushi </h1>
 <br/>

-<p> A website created for a family restaurant, used to help users learn about the restaurant and the selection of foods they serve.<p/>
+<p> A prototype website created for a family restaurant, used to help users learn about the restaurant and the selection of foods they serve.<p/>

 <h1 align="center"> Demo </h1>
 <h3> --> Home Page <-- </h3>